Last updated: 31st March 2023

 Fortunately, his brother Theo who was in the art business and doing very well financially, promised to support him financially.
 Theo’s financial support allowed Vincent van Gogh the freedom to develop himself as a painter and learn the craft by practicing as much as he could.

-However, his development as an artist was only beginning, even though he was already 27 years old.
-Nevertheless, that did not stop Vincent from practicing day and night, although he was still at the stage of redrawing and copying other work to practice his drawing skills and learn the painting’s craft.
+However, his artistic development was only beginning, even though he was already 27.
+Nevertheless, that did not stop Vincent from practicing day and night, although he was still redrawing and copying other work to practice his drawing skills and learn the painting’s craft.

 Where Did Vincent van Gogh Learn To Paint?